sirirako/dotnetlambdaCICD/Lab-3-VSTS-Code/README.md

 ### High-Level Instructions

-1. Install VSTS AWS tool to your VSTS account.
-2. In your AWS Account, create IAM user which will be used in VSTS account to integrate to your AWS Account.
-3. Create Credential in VSTS.
+1. Create a project in Azure DevOps.
-4. Create AWS Lambda Project.
-4.1 If you use Visual Studio, you can start at step 2.1 and skip step 2.2 to create a AWS Lambda Project then push it to VSTS git repo.
-4.2 If you do not have Visual Studio, you will clone a simple project then push it to VSTS git repo.
-5. In AWS Account, create a Lambda Build project.
-6.
+2. In your local machine, create an AWS Lambda project and commit to Azure DevOps git repo.
+3. In Azure DevOps create Build pipeline to publish the build artifact to S3.
+4. In Azure DevOps create Release pipeline and use AWS CodeDeploy to publish the Lambda Function.
+5. Test the Lambda Function.

 # Detailed Instructions
 [DDeploy AWS Lambda with Azure DevOps (VSTS) integrated with CodePDeploy - Detailed Instructions](./Lab-3-detail-steps.md)